sistemica/limesurvey-docker/README.md

 ## Volumes

-It's recommended to mount these volumes for data persistence:
+For data persistence, the following volumes are used:

-- `/var/www/html/upload`: Contains all survey uploads
+- `limesurvey-data:/var/www/html`: Contains all LimeSurvey files including uploads and configuration
-- `/var/www/html/application/config`: Contains configuration files, including security.php

 ## Updating LimeSurvey Version